 Ice Storms and Email Etiquette: A Reminder

-Last week I could not post because we were hit with an incredible ice storm.
+Last winter, I could not post because we were hit with an incredible ice storm.
 We did not have power for three days.

 If you were to pay any attention to the news, you would have heard about these storms, as is the case for snow storms and tornadoes when they hit.
 But a lot of folks don’t make a point of knowing what is going on beyond their personal sphere.